Oven Hash Browns

 Is there a rule that says Easter should always be cold, damp, and dreary?
 Even here in Georgia?
 I know Spring Showers bring May Flowers but enough already!
 Of course, food always cheers me up, and so does my scoundrel of a dog, Chance!

 Check it out, here in Georgia, we’re at a follow-up training for Chance at the fun Halcyon Multi-Use space.
 And of course, a special shout out to Sit Means Sit training!
 They rock!
-Note: I am wearing boots, my cuddle duds, sweats, a winter jacket, and gloves!
+Note: It was sooo cold!
+I am wearing boots, my cuddle duds, sweats, a winter jacket, and gloves!
 Chance of course is in his fur coat.
 Don’t tell Peta!
 That’s us in the bottom right!

 Take care all, and Happy Easter if you celebrate!